Naymmmm/hostcheckr/README.md

 # checkhost / hostcheckr

-A batch script (could possibly be converted to .exe) that checks your host file against the CCStopper host block one.
+A batch script (could possibly be converted to .exe) that checks your host file against the ~~CCStopper~~ adobe.isdumb.one host block one.

 ## Usage